-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, a trip to Hull.
 No, wait.
 Phew.
 Not that bad.

 Hell was by far the worst of the three.
 But it did have the most interesting premise.
 What if the government literally had the power to send people it disliked to Hell?
 Turns out... it'd be really, really stupid!